 Intended outcome Success criteria Diminish the gap between PP and non PP pupils by the end of the EYFS. class teachers to have a clear understanding of gaps in learning and arrange intervention to meet the need. most children to work at age related expectation or above. attainment gaps to become smaller. continue to offer outstanding provision for all pupils For pupils to obtain a good knowledge of vocabulary. pupils to have a good understanding of a wider range of vocabulary pupils to verbally use and feel confident about using a wider range of vocabulary during discussions and everyday conversations pupils to use and feel confident about using a wider range of vocabulary in their writing pupils to have a firm understanding of what they have read. more pupils to achieve expected or above in EYFS, KS1 and KS2.
-For pupils to approach school life with independence and confidence. offer opportunities that enable pupils to practise being independent and confident rewards for all achievements (not only academic) given to pupils to ensure efforts and successes are valued across all areas of the curriculum and development

-For all pupils to be resilient and take on challenges independently. pupils to take part in nurture groups when needed offer opportunities that enable pupils to practise being independent and confident rewards offered to all pupils 5.
-For pupils to take part in many enrichmorportunities, both in school and out of school. pupils take part in a range of educational visits that enhance learning pupils to experience a range of educational visitors that enhance learning pupils to have the opportunity to take part in out of school activities
+3. For pupils to approach school life with independence and confidence. pupils to take part in nurture groups and time to talk sessions when needed offer opportunities that enable pupils to practise being independent and confident rewards offered to all pupils opportunities for pupils to practise in test conditions (achievable tests to boost confidence as well as challenge).
+For all pupils to be resilient and take on challenges independently. pupils to take part in nurture groups and time to talk sessions when needed offer opportunities that enable pupils to practise being independent and confident rewards offered to all pupils 5.
+For pupils to take part in many enrichment opportunities, both in school and out of school. pupils take part in a range of educational visits that enhance learning (covid restrictions permitting) pupils to experience a range of educational visitors that enhance learning (covid restrictions permitting) pupils to have the opportunity to take part in out of school activities